noelnamai/run_analysis/CodeBook.md

 ## output

+### 1. tidyDataSet

-* tidyDataSet :Tidy data set with the average of each variable for each activity and each subject.
+* Tidy data set with the average of each variable for each activity and each subject.

 ## variables